-There are over 4,000 species of aphid, worldwide, and 250 that pester U.S. gardens.
-In our area, there are 17 species of aphid that regular cause trouble, including the European Asparagus aphid, the rose aphid (Macrosiphum rosae), and the apple aphid (Dysaphis plantaginea).
-The UC Davis Integrated Pest Management (IPM) page on aphids has some amazing photos.
+There are over 4,000 species of aphid worldwide, and 250 that pester U.S. gardens.
+In the San Jose area, there are 17 species of aphid that regularly cause trouble, including:

 Aphids communicate using pheromones.
 Pheromones are chemicals that cause others to react.
 (Perfume and cologne try to replicate the effect of human pheromones.)
 When aphids are attacked, they release pheromones that tell other aphids to run for it.
-Lady beetles (ladybugs) have learned to follow those pheromones to find the aphids’ hiding place!
+Lady beetles have learned to follow those pheromones to find the aphids’ hiding place!
 Even more amazing, scientists have learned that plants release their own chemical communications when they are attacked, calling in reinforcements of lady beetles and other beneficials.
 The more I learn, the stranger the world gets.

 Aphids grow to adulthood in a week and each adult aphid can produce 80 nymphs a week.
 According to entomologist Stephen A. Marshall, in his book Insects: Their Natural History and Diversity: With a Photographic Guide to Insects of Eastern North America, a single aphid could produce 600 BILLION descendants in a single season.
 Try wrapping your brain around those numbers.
 And aphids have been recorded sacrificing their body fluids to fill up holes in their colony's hiding places.